AnvithPabba/MLArchive/README.md

     * <b> Write a review </b> - A user can post a text review about the dataset along with rating the dataset on a scale of 0-5.

-    * <b> Recommnedation System </b> - One interesting aspect here is that, as the user interacts with the interface, the trending section updates itself to show models/datasets that align well with the models/datasets the user has worked with previously and are also better rated in the commmunity.
+    * <b> Recommendation System </b> - One interesting aspect here is that, as the user interacts with the interface, the trending section updates itself to show models/datasets that align well with the models/datasets the user has worked with previously and are also better rated in the commmunity.

 <br/>